All About SAF

 Why is SAF sustainable?

 SAF is sustainable because the raw feedstock does not compete with food crops or water supplies nor is it responsible for forest degradation.
-Whereas fossil fuels add to the overall level of CO2 by emitting carbon that had been previously locked away, SAF recycles the CO2 which has been absorbed by the biomass used in the feedstock during its lifecycle.
+Whereas fossil fuels add to the overall level of CO2 by emitting carbon that had been previously locked away, SAF produced from sustainable feedstocks closes the carbon cycle, resulting in significantly lower CO2 emissions compared to petroleum-based aviation fuel.

 How can SAF make a difference?

-It is estimated that SAF could contribute about 65% of the reduction in emissions needed by the aviation industry in order to reach net-zero by 2050.
+It is estimated that SAF could contribute up to 65% of the reduction in emissions needed by the aviation industry in order to reach net-zero by 2050.
 This will require a massive increase in production capabilities and infrastructure.

 The largest acceleration is expected to happen in the 2030s as policy support for SAF becomes global, SAF competes with fossil kerosene, and credible offsets become scarcer.